ajwdmedia/pdf-to-png-converter/README.md

         disableFontFace: false, // When `false`, fonts will be rendered using a built-in font renderer that constructs the glyphs with primitive path commands.
 Default value is true.
         useSystemFonts: false, // When `true`, fonts that aren't embedded in the PDF document will fallback to a system font.
 Default value is false.
         enableXfa: false, // Render Xfa forms if any.
 Default value is false.
+        targetWidth: 1920,
+        targetHeight: 1080, // Specify a target width and height.
+Will scale to fit within the bounds (similar to "object-fit: cover").
+If only one is specified, the other is implied.
         viewportScale: 2.0, // The desired scale of PNG viewport.
 Default value is 1.0.
+Takes precedence over resolution controls if specified.
         outputFolder: 'output/folder', // Folder to write output PNG files.
 If not specified, PNG output will be available only as a Buffer content, without saving to a file.
         outputFileMask: 'buffer', // Output filename mask.
 Default value is 'buffer'.
         pdfFilePassword: 'pa$$word', // Password for encrypted PDF.